robrollback/profyle_benchmarking/02_benchmarking_SVs.md

     each other given a 200 bp flank around the callers breakpoint.
 3. Additionally, SURVIVOR merge was used on all SV caller tested, excluding GRIDSS to mimic metaSV approach.
-4. Same testing methodology as described above was preformed.
+4. Same benchmarking methodology as described above was preformed.

 ![ensemble\_concordance](img/sv/ensemble_concordance.png)